YoYo2201/TuberZone/README.md

 6. pip3 install stagger
 7. pip3 install SpeechRecognition
 8. pip3 install ffmpeg
+9. pip3 install ffprobe
-9. sudo apt-get install portaudio19-dev
+10. sudo apt-get install portaudio19-dev
-10. pip3 install pyaudio
+11. pip3 install pyaudio
-11. pip3 install mutagen
+12. pip3 install mutagen
+13. pip3 install youtube_search
-12. pip3 install pafy
+14. pip3 install pafy
-13. pip3 install pillow
+15. pip3 install pillow
-14. pip3 install pygame
+16. pip3 install pygame
-15. pip3 install pydub
+17. pip3 install pydub

 After this run sudo python3 main.py (Don't forget to add sudo if you are not logged in as a root user) If you are getting errors with ImageTk, then run this code :